 Section 58 makes it an offence to collect or make a record of information of a kind likely to be useful to a person committing or preparing an act of terrorism, or to possess a document or record containing information of that kind.
-The maximum sentence in respect of s58 is 10 years' imprisonment.
-Examples include cases such as R v Mustafa Abdullah.
-Eight people were convicted of s58 in the year ending September 2016.
+The maximum sentence in respect of s58 is 15 years' imprisonment.

 Read more about Collecting Information (S.58 TA 2000)

 Section 2 makes it an offence to distribute a terrorist publication with the intention of encouraging acts of terrorism.
-A terrorist publication is one which could be useful to a person in the commission or preparation of acts of terror.
-Examples include R v Abdul Miah and the maximum sentence in respect of this offence is seven years' imprisonment.
+A terrorist publication is one which could be useful to a person in the commission or preparation of acts of terror, and the maximum sentence in respect of this offence is 15 years' imprisonment.

 Read more about Dissemination of terrorist publications (S.2 TA 2006)

 - Membership of a Proscribed Organisation (S.11 TA 2000)